fabian1983/consolewebemulator/README.md

 - Searchform does ajax call and search in /roms (zoek_roms.php)<br>
 - Images are loaded from url ?system=$system (everywhere)<br>
 - when directory is empy dont show as result, because while testing some roms dont work because of missing bios. (didnt took time to fix it)
+- routing so it looks like 1 file known as ? or index.php  (index.php on line 255)